Audra McDonald: Accolades and achievements

 Over her career she has received six Tony Awards out of eleven nominations (the most of any performer in the history of the Tony Awards), two Grammy Awards out of three nominations, one Emmy Award out of five nominations in addition to nominations for two Screen Actors Guild Awards.
 She was honored with the National Medal of Arts in 2016 from President Barack Obama, and was inducted into the American Theater Hall of Fame in 2017.
 McDonald received the Golden Plate Award of the American Academy of Achievement presented by Awards Council member General Colin Powell in 2012.

-On September 22, 2016, Audra McDonald was awarded the National Medal of Arts by President Barack Obama for 2015.
+On September 22, 2016, McDonald was awarded the National Medal of Arts by President Barack Obama for 2015.
 The Award states, in part: "for lighting up Broadway as one of its brightest stars....
 In musicals, concerts, operas, and the recording studio, her rich, soulful voice continues to take her audiences to new heights."
+That same year, she also received an honorary degree from Yale University.
 In 2017, she was inducted into the American Theater Hall of Fame.
 McDonald served as the grand marshal of the 2024 Tournament of Roses Parade.
+In 2026, she received an honorary degree from Harvard University.